- Associate of Arts in Teaching: 2-year programs (60 semester credit hours)

 Amy Rhodes, Instructional Associate

-Shereah Taylor, Ed.D., Associate Professor and Coordinator of Teacher Education Programs
+Shereah Taylor, Ed.D., Associate Professor & Coordinator of Teacher Education Programs

 Field Placement Contact